 Dr. Falter was previously trained as a physician assistant and earned his medical degree from The American University of Antigua.
 He is board certified and is a fellow of the American College of Obstetricians and Gynecologists.
 He currently practices in Danbury, Connecticut where he completed his residency training.
 Following his training, Dr. Falter served as the Medical Student Clerkship Director for the Department of Obstetrics, Gynecology and Reproductive Biology at Danbury Hospital.
 He holds academic teaching positions at multiple medical schools including the University of Vermont College of Medicine.

-As Vice President, Clinical Operations & Programs, Paula Greenberg is responsible for clinical programs, medical quality and risk management, compliance, and clinical oversight of pay for performance programs.
+As Executive Vice President, Chief Operating Officer, Paula Greenberg is responsible for clinical programs, medical quality and risk management, compliance, and clinical oversight of pay for performance programs.
 She has led performance improvement initiatives for patient satisfaction, leadership development and office staff training programs.
 With over 20 years in health care management, Paula also successfully developed and supported revenue generating programs and services including imaging and in-office procedures.

 Prior to joining Women's Health Connecticut, Paula was the Director of Antepartum & Gynecology Services at Hartford Hospital.
 She was responsible for inpatient high-risk obstetrics, gynecology, gynecologic oncology, and outpatient prenatal testing.
 Paula also held additional nursing positions at Hartford Hospital, specializing in general and gynecologic surgery, oncology and medicine.